NoneShen/Poly-document/new_chain/relayer/relayer.md

 ```
 ##2.
 Develop Steps on Poly-Relayer
 Poly-Relayer is a relayer project maintained by Poly Network.
-If you choose to develop based on Poly-Relayer, follow the listed steps, please.
+If you choose to develop based on Poly-Relayer, please follow the listed steps.

 ### Step1.
 Prerequisites
 The [Poly-Relayer](https://github.com/polynetwork/poly-relayer) project is based on the [bridge-common](https://github.com/polynetwork/bridge-common) library.
 So you need to: